annotation/text-fabric/tf/docs/about/displaydesign.md

 We use the word boundary to break up the cluster in question into two *fragments*.
 A *fragment* is, like a chunk, a continuous part of a node, but not necessarily maximal.

-We fragment all node chunks in our neighborhood.
+We fragment all node chunks in our neighbourhood.

 !!! explanation "with some subtleties"
     We work from higher levels to lower levels: node chunks of higher levels fragment